-But while mercury is generally considered highly poisonous, doctors in the late 19th century gave patients significant amounts of the element to treat intestinal obstructions.
+While mercury is considered highly poisonous today, doctors in the late 19th century gave patients significant amounts of the element to treat intestinal obstructions.

-If, however, you drink mercury, hardly any of it stays in the system - most of it exits the body once it has performed its function.
+If, however, you drink mercury, hardly any of it stays in the system and is less of a health risk than if you inhaled it.

-But you really shouldn't try drinking mercury - most of the patients in the 19th century didn't survive.
-It's all too easy to inhale mercury unintentionally along the way.
+But you really shouldn't drink mercury — under any circumstances — most of the patients in the 19th century didn't survive.